mudita/MuditaOS/doc/quickstart.md

 ### checking commits

-All commits have to compy with checks with:
+All commits have to comply with checks with:
 1. our pre commit hook
     1.1 required code have to be copyrighted with Mudita licensing 1.2 required code have to comply to clang-format defined in repository 1.3 code is checked against addition of binary blobs polluting software
-2. pre merge CI job checking if commit is in acceptable format:
+2. pre-merge CI job checking if the commit is in acceptable format:

 See [development workflow](./development_workflow.md) for more information